Table of contents + Prologue

 Chapter 8.
 Religious rituals.

 Chapter 9.
-Belief: our second evolutionary milestone.
+Religious Belief: our second evolutionary milestone.

 Part 2.